Generate RSA private key (2048-bit)

 Alternative: file path

 If your deployment platform supports file mounting, you can mount the PEM file and use AGENTCUBE_SIGNING_KEY_PATH instead of the base64-encoded value.
-Base64 is recommended for Azure Container Apps where file mounting adds complexity.
+Base64 is recommended for managed container platforms (Azure Container Apps, AWS ECS, OCI Container Instances) where file mounting is not straightforward.

 Import the Certificate to OCI